jairochavesb/blog/posts/2021/12/cracking-challenge-by-disip.md

 Because this comparison fails, the program will display the wrong serial message.

-Ok, having figured out what happens in the first loop, I can code a small program to generate a valid serial from a username, what we saw until here, will be reapeted on every username character.
+Ok, having figured out what happens in the first loop, I can code a small program to generate a valid serial from a username, what we saw until here, will be reapeted for every username character.

 Here the serial generator in Go.